 No both are different.
 Spinach and Swiss chard or Silverbeet probably have similar health benefits.
 As both contain the same compounds.
-Almost no scientific proofs are there on the similarities and effectiveness of both.
-Both Swiss chard and Spinach belongs to the same family.
+Almost no scientific proof is there on the similarities and effectiveness of both.
+Both Swiss chard and Spinach belong to the same family.

 Similarities include both are very low in fat content and neither contains cholesterol (21).

 Spinach contains more calcium, iron, folate, and beta-carotene than swiss chard.

 However, the Swiss chard has a high content of vitamin C, an important antioxidant, helps your body absorb iron, and is also vital for healthy bones, tissues, and skin (22).

 Simple pasta with swiss chard is a delicious and nutritious recipe.
 Requirements are pasta, garlic, olive oil, and swiss chard and other vegetables, salt, and pepper.

 Swiss chard soup can be prepared with carrot, baby onions, celery, garlic, and coriander.
 Swiss chard soup is tasty and healthy can be sip anytime.

 Swiss can be consumed as a salad with carrot, lemon juice, and other vegetables.